kziovas/personal-the-wealth-hound-investment-app/README.md

   Runs three times daily (morning, midday, evening) and collects the latest news and analyst updates for your portfolio holdings.
 News is stored so you can review past updates per asset.

 - **Discovery Agent** 🔎
-  Suggests similar, fundamentally solid companies (not hype stocks) from different market segments, tailored to your portfolio.
+  Suggests similar, fundamentally solid companies from different market segments, tailored to your portfolio.

 - **Persistent Storage**
-  Uses SQLite for a lightweight, self-contained database to ensure your data and news aren’t lost when the app closes.
+  Uses SQLite for a lightweight, self-contained database.

 - **Modern UI**
   Clean and simple Streamlit interface for an easy and intuitive experience.

-- **Custom Icon** 🐕💼
-  A minimalist beagle with sunglasses and a dollar-sign tie represents your financial hound.

 ---